-Fair Value of Financial Instruments-The fair value of the Garden's consolidated financial instruments is discussed in Note 5.
+Fair Value of Financial Instruments - The fair value of the Garden's financial instruments is discussed in Note 5.

-In-Kind Contributions-The Garden received in-kind contributions of advertising, food, and supplies relating to its fund-raising events.
-For June 30, 2014 and 2013, the Garden received approximately \$1,000 and \$16,000, respectively.
+In-Kind Contributions - The Garden received in-kind contributions of advertising, food, and supplies relating to its fundraising events.
+For June 30, 2015 and 2014, the Garden received approximately \$21,000 and \$1,000, respectively.
 In-kind contributions were recorded at fair value as gift revenue and as miscellaneous expenses.

-Donated Services-Volunteers donated approximately 104,000 hours and 98,000 hours during the years ended June 30, 2014 and 2013, respectively, providing various levels of service in almost all areas, including research, horticulture, education, the library, other support, and special events.
-The value of the contributed time has not been recorded in the Garden's consolidated statements of activities because the contributed time does not meet the recognition criteria under ASC No. 958, Accounting for Contributions Received and Contributions Made.
+Donated Services - Volunteers donated approximately 105,000 hours and 104,000 hours during the years ended June 30, 2015 and 2014, respectively, providing various levels of service in almost all areas including research, horticulture, education, the library, other support, and special events.
+The value of the contributed time has not been recorded in the Garden's statements of activities because the contributed time does not meet the recognition criteria under ASC No. 958, Accounting for Contributions Received and Contributions Made.

-Program Services-Program services are those activities of the Garden committed to the research and study of plants and the related activities in disseminating the information to the public.
+Program Services - Program services are those activities of the Garden committed to the research and study of plants and the related activities in disseminating the information to the public.
 Program services include science (research), horticulture, education, library services, scientific publications, operations, security, audience development, and auxiliary enterprises.

-Management and General-Management and general expenses include finance and administration, institutional services (printing and graphics, business services, computerization, and capital projects), government relations, and executive management.
+Management and General - Management and general expenses include finance and administration, institutional services (printing and graphics, business services, computerization, and capital projects), government relations, and executive management.

-Fund-Raising-Fund-raising expenses include development and external relations expenses.
+Fundraising - Fundraising expenses include development and external relations expenses.

-General Operations-This includes all program and support and auxiliary enterprises activities that are funded by unrestricted revenue.
+General Operations - This includes all program and support and auxiliary enterprises activities that are funded by unrestricted revenue.

-Special Programs-This includes program and support services that are funded primarily with donor-restricted funds and designated unrestricted funds.
+Special Programs - This includes program and support services that are funded primarily with donor-restricted funds and designated unrestricted funds.

-Nonoperating-Nonoperating includes all activity related to the land, building, and equipment fund; changes in the fair value of derivatives; and unrestricted activity related to endowment and similar funds.
+Nonoperating - Nonoperating includes all activity related to the land, building, and equipment fund, changes in the fair value of derivatives and unrestricted activity related to endowment and similar funds.

-Tax Status-The Garden is a Section 501(c)(3) charitable organization exempt from federal income taxes under Section 501(a) of the US Internal Revenue Code.
+Tax Status - The Garden is a Section 501(c)(3) charitable organization exempt from federal income taxes under Section 501(a) of the U.S. Internal Revenue Code.
 It has been classified as a publicly supported charitable organization under Section 509 (a)(1) and qualifies for the maximum charitable contribution deduction by donors.
 In addition, the State and City of New York (the "City") have classified the Garden as nonprofit in character and, as such, the Garden is exempt from payment of income taxes to the State and City.
-ASC No. 740-10-05-6, Accounting for Uncertainty in Income Taxes, prescribes the minimum recognition threshold a tax position must meet in connection with accounting for uncertainties in income tax positions taken or expected to be taken by an entity, before being measured and recognized in the consolidated financial statements.
-The Garden has reported no potential liabilities for uncertain tax positions at June 30, 2014 or 2013.
+ASC 740-10-05-6, Accounting for Uncertainty in Income Taxes, prescribes the minimum recognition threshold a tax position must meet in connection with accounting for uncertainties in income tax positions taken or expected to be taken by an entity, before being measured and recognized in the financial statements.
+The Garden has reported no potential liabilities for uncertain tax positions at June 30, 2015 or 2014.